-Wrap the blood pressure cuff evenly around the patient’s arm above the antecubital fossa for an accurate reading.
-It is always better to select the right-hand arm for measuring blood pressure.
+- Wrap the blood pressure cuff evenly around the patient’s arm above the antecubital fossa for an accurate reading.

-Continue to expand the cuff up to the point where the pulse sound is no longer be felt.
+- Continue to expand the cuff up to the point where the pulse sound is no longer felt.
 This reading is recorded as the diastolic pressure.

 The normal range of systolic blood pressure should be between 90 – 120 mm Hg.
 Systolic blood pressure is the reading recorded when the pressure is exerted on the arteries and blood vessels while the heart is beating.